 If the loft is going to be used as living space, then the insulation should be placed at rafter level to create a warm roof.
 But if you plan to use your loft for storage only, then a conventional cold roof option (where the mineral wool insulation rolls are placed inbetween the ceiling joists above the top floor).

-Where to Locate the Insulation When Insulating a Loft
+Where Should I Fit the Insulation When Insulating my Loft?

-If insulation is placed exclusively between the rafters, they will have to be very deep as 125mm of even the very best insulation (phenolic foam) will have to be used.
-There is also a danger of discolouration of the internal decoration caused by minor condensation forming at the position of the rafters, as they form a cold bridge.
+If insulation is placed exclusively between the rafters, they will have to be very deep to ensure you can fit the required depth of insulation (the very best phenolic foam insulation will have to be 125mm deep to meet Building Regs requirements.
+With this installation method, there is a danger of minor condensation caused by cold bridges at the position of the rafters.
+This moisture could lead to discolouration of the internal decoration.

-Positioning the insulation over the rafters in a continuous layer solves the issue of cold bridging.
-However, this is only an option on new builds or renovations where the roof tiles are being stripped and relaid.
+Fitting a continuous layer of insulation over the rafters will solve the issue of cold bridging, but is only an option on new builds or renovations where the roof tiles are being stripped and relaid.
 Even then, the depth of insulation now required to meet the Regulations means that very large fascia boards and wide soffits are required.

-Placing all of the insulation beneath the rafters solves the issue of cold bridging, but can restrict headroom.
-This problem can usually be designed out in a new build, but may be an issue when an existing roof is to be converted.
+This loft insulation method also solves the issue of cold bridging, but can restrict headroom.
+This problem can usually be designed out in a new build, but may cause an issue when an existing roof is to be converted.